Assumption-lean weak limits and tests for two-stage adaptive experiments: Introduction

 However, the adaptive design of these experiments introduces dependencies among observations, violating the independence and identical distribution (i.i.d.) assumptions underlying classical inference methods.
 As a result, widely used estimators—such as the sample mean and inverse probability weighted estimator—may exhibit bias and non-normal sampling distributions under adaptive data collection~\citep{bowden2017unbiased,shin2019sample,Hadad2021,shin2021bias}.
 In practice, analyzing adaptive experiments using conventional statistical tools while ignoring the dependencies can lead to severe selection bias~\citep{dwork2015reusable}.
 The limited theoretical understanding of the statistical behavior of adaptive experiments continues to hinder the development of valid and generalizable inference methods.
 This represents a major barrier to their reliable use in real-world applications.

 In this paper, we study the \textit{two-stage adaptive experiments}, a design framework that has been widely adopted in practice~\citep{sampson2005drop,sladek2007genome,sill2009drop,wu2010interval,gasperini2019genome,lin2021inference,kasy2021adaptive,che2023adaptive,schraivogel2023pooled}.
 The typical data generating process in these experiments can be outlined as follows: there are two stages of data collection, the \textit{pilot stage} and the \textit{follow-up stage}.
 In the pilot stage, i.i.d.~data $\mathcal{D}_P \sim \P_P$ are collected, and informs a selection algorithm $\mathcal{S}(\mathcal{D}_P)$.
-Then in the follow-up stage, new data $\mathcal{D}_F \sim \P_F(\mathcal{D}_P)$ are gathered according to the output of selection algorithm $\mathcal{S}$, resulting in data that are conditionally i.i.d.\ given $\mathcal{D}_P$ (see~Algorithm~\ref{alg:off_evaluation} for a complete description).
+Then in the follow-up stage, new data $\mathcal{D}_F \sim \P_F(\mathcal{D}_P)$ are gathered according to the output of selection algorithm $\mathcal{S}$, resulting in data that are conditionally i.i.d.\ given $\mathcal{D}_P$.
+Figure~\ref{fig:adaptive-experiment-illustration} illustrates the two-stage sampling process.
 The choice of $\mathcal{S}$ depends on the goal of the experiment.
 Common objectives include welfare maximization~\citep{sampson2005drop,wu2010interval,che2023adaptive} and scientific exploration~\citep{sladek2007genome,gasperini2019genome}.

 The main challenge of conducting valid statistical inference with data $\mathcal{D}_P \cup \mathcal{D}_F$ is to handle the complex dependence structure introduced by the selection algorithm $\mathcal{S}$.